aicorein/MCSR/README.md

 # About MCSR
-MCSR is a project named "Minecraft Server Refabricated" based on Python and asyncio.
+MCSR is a project named "Minecraft Supervisor Refabricated" based on Python and asyncio.
 Now is still under developing.

-This project plan to build a wrapped minecraft server by manage the server console IO asynchronously.
+This project plan to build a supervisor framework wraps minecraft server by manage the server console IO asynchronously.
 After that it'll provides event mechanism to help developers develop plugins to handle the server events.

 # What it can do
 - build a bot in your server